• Skip to primary navigation

 • Jalapeño cheddar- add 2 tb chopped jalapeño and cheddar cheese instead of asiago

-• Cinnamon raisin- add 1 tb brown sugar, 1 tsp vanilla extract, 1 tb cinnamon into the dough and knead.
-Then add 1/2 cup raisins until incorporated.
+• Cinnamon raisin- add 1 tb brown sugar, 1 teaspoon vanilla extract, 1 tb cinnamon into the dough and knead.
+Then add ½ cup raisins until incorporated.

 Ways to Serve Bagels